RYA Training Centre Logo

 What to expect.

 Keeping the crew well fed is an important part of cruising.
-Meals, other than breakfasts, are organised according to a rota, which you know in advance, with everyone taking turns to cook and wash up.
-When its your turn you can select something from the ship's provisions or, if you prefer, you can prepare a meal of your own choosing.
+Meals, other than breakfasts, are organised according to a rota which you will know in advance.
+When it is your turn, you prepare a meal of your own choosing and wash up afterwards.
 Either contact us in advance so we can make sure the right ingredients are on board or bring your own (with receipts for reimbursement).
 Provisions can usually be topped up at ports of call during the week.
 There is a small fridge and the usual type of yacht gas cooker with two top burners and an oven.
-Breakfasts are do it yourself affairs with cereals, fruit, milk, fruit juice etc. provided and fried breakfasts as an option.
+Breakfasts are do it yourself affairs with cereals, fruit, milk, etc. provided and usually a fried breakfast as an option on one day.

 Normally, each night will be spent in a different harbour or anchorage.
 There is a hot shower on board but most students prefer to to make use of the shower facilities available in harbours and marinas.
 There will be a mix of boat handling and short navigation exercises as well as longer passages.
 Skipper trainees will take turns in planning and skippering passages.
 Man overboard recovery techniques will also be practised with a dummy, such as a fender tied to a bucket, substituting for the real thing.
 The instructor will debrief students after each exercise or passage.
 Each 5-day cruise will normally cover at least 100 miles and include 4 hours night sailing.
 The course will finish about 5 pm on the final day, after boat cleaning and individual debriefings.